 In many cases, improper ergonomics is the cause of the damage.
 Many guidelines are in place to ensure the workplace is safe from this type of risk.
 However, employers may wish to speed up productivity, minimize safety precautions, or simply don’t recognize these risks, exposing an individual to injury.

-What Can You Do if You Are Suffering?
+What Can You Do if You Are Suffering from Repetitive Motion Injury?

 Remember, you cannot be fired for filing a workers’ compensation claim in the state of New York, or inquiring about doing so.
 Contact Paul Giannetti, Attorney at Law, to discuss your case during a free, no obligation consultation.